ai-driven-dev/prompts/README.md

 > IMPORTANT, DO NOT BE LAZY, DOCUMENT WILL BE HUGE THIS IS NORMAL.
 > FOCUS ON SHORT SENTENCES TO LIMIT TOKENS OUTPUT.

-- Use markdown format only.
+1. Inform the user we are in Section 4.
+2. Produce a **single** large Markdown document that includes:
+   - A heading "Milestones"
+   - A heading "Epics" under each Milestone
-- No formatting, bold or italic.
+   - Only short sentences, no bold or italics
-- Only use titles, subtitles.
-- Follow structure: Milestones → Epics.
-- Use emojis only for Milestones and Epics.
+   - Use emojis only for Milestones
 ````

 </details>